 Items were sometimes partially fulfilled.
 When this happened operations managers have to spend valuable time finding out why.

 App users were often frustrated using the built in scanner, resorting to using the physical scanner.

-Both Operations and Fulfillment partners need to talk to each other in real time if there are going to any late or unfulfilled orders.
+Both Operations and Fulfillment partners need to talk to each other in real time to defend against future issues

 Some of the buttons were causing confusion, or selected incorrectly.